chadtolentino/action-lambda-python-zip/README.md

 This action automatically installs requirements, zips and deploys the code including the dependencies as a separate layer.

 #### Python 3.8 is supported
+#### Also supports uploading dependecies greater than 50MB to layer

 ### Pre-requisites
 In order for the Action to have access to the code, you must use the `actions/checkout@master` job before it.